What is a Digital Tools Strategy

 Digital tools strategy seeks ways to use technology to transform business activity.
 IT strategy aims to transform technology in isolation from the rest of the business.

 Traditionally, the process of an IT strategy is to determine which technologies to invest in, based on the current direction of the business.
-A digital tools strategy looks at the activities and processes needing to be transformed, finds for the right combination of technologies and strategies and, ultimately, creates an improved customer experiences.
+A digital tools strategy looks at the activities and processes needing to be transformed, finds for the right combination of technologies and strategies and, ultimately, creates an improved customer experience.